Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Predicting milk traits from MIR and SERS spectral data

 \subsection{Predicting pH from SERS milk spectral data}

 As described in Section \ref{sec:sers_milk}, interest lies in predicting the pH of milk samples from their SERS intensity data.
-The suite of BPLS models and existing methods were used to predict the pH, with the BPLS models offering a clear improvement over the competitors (see Table \ref{tab:sers_milk}).
+The suite of BPLS models and existing methods were used to predict the pH, with the BPLS models offering a clear improvement over the competitors (see Table \ref{tab:sers_milk}); additional performance comparisons between BPLS models and Bayesian factor analysis approaches are given in Appendix \ref{app:bfa} of the Supplementary Material.
 The best-performing method in terms of RMSEP is again L-BPLS, which results in a 34.7\% decrease in the error compared to the popular sPLS method.
-While in the case of the SERS data, $N = 11 \ll \mathtt{P} = 1733$, the BPLS methods demonstrated particularly strong performance in such settings in Section \ref{sec:numerical_experiments}.
+This is considered a particularly challenging data setting as $N = 11 \ll \mathtt{P} = 1733$; the BPLS methods demonstrated particularly strong performance in such settings in Section \ref{sec:numerical_experiments}.

 Figure \ref{fig:SERSmilk_PredIntervals} illustrates the posterior predictive densities of pH, which are naturally available under the proposed L-BPLS model, for three milk samples from one test fold of the SERS data; posterior predictive means and 95\% prediction intervals are highlighted, as is the prediction from PLS regression.
 The L-BPLS predictions were more accurate than the PLS regression approach and, even when the predictions from L-BPLS were not close to the gold standard value, the latter resided within the 95\% prediction interval (e.g.~milk sample 3, Figure \ref{fig:SERSmilk_PredIntervals} (right)).